giovanniboscu/continuous-section-field/actions-examples/degraded_pole/run_degraded_pole_analysis.md

 out/iso
 ```

+The directory contains tabulated section properties at selected elevations, a detailed geometry export for a representative section, and figures showing how the section geometry, sectional properties, `weight`, and `shear_weight` vary along the pole.
-After verifying the geometry and material fields, run the sectional mechanical analysis.
+After verifying the geometry and material fields, run the dedicated sectional mechanical analysis.

 ---